Why should nurses pursue an MSN?

 Will the program prepare nurses to apply for a DNP program?

-Currently, the MSN in Health Systems Leadership will prepare students to apply for Gonzaga University’s DNP program.
-Nurses with an MSN in Nursing Education will qualify students to apply to a PhD program.
+Currently, the MSN in Health Systems Leadership, Family Nurse Practitioner, and Psychiatric Mental Health Nurse Practitioner tracks will prepare students to apply for Gonzaga University’s Post-Master’s Doctor of Nursing Practice Program.
+An MSN in Nursing Education will qualify nurses to apply to a PhD program.
 Students who are seeking further education should check the individual DNP/PhD program requirements for the various schools of interest.

 How long do I have to complete my degree from the time I start?

-Students must complete their degree program within five years of starting GU (all programs).
+Students must complete their Master of Science in Nursing (MSN) degree program within five years of starting GU (all tracks).

 Is there a minimum GPA requirement to graduate?

 Students must achieve a cumulative GPA of 3.0 in order to be eligible to graduate.

 The courses are online, and students will not have to log on at a certain time of day.
 Students will complete 360 practicum hours in their local areas for the Health Systems Leadership and Nurse Educator tracks and 600 hours in the Family Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner tracks.
 Additional on-campus, weekend immersions are required.

 What if I can't start at the beginning of a semester?
 Can I start mid way?

 Yes, all of our MSN tracks have convenient mid-semester start dates.
 This is possible because we split our semesters into two, eight-week sessions for the MSN Core Courses allowing you to focus on one class at a time but still complete two in one semester.
 Contact an Admission Counselor to see if you are eligible.